|Click Here to Sign|

 10. RETURN OR DELETION OF PERSONAL DATA

-Upon termination or expiration of the Agreement, Gong shall (at Customer’s election) return or to the fullest extent technically feasible delete all Customer Data in its possession or control.
+Upon 30 days following termination or expiration of the Agreement, Gong shall (at Customer’s election) return or to the fullest extent technically feasible delete all Customer Data in its possession or control.
 This requirement shall not apply to the extent Gong is required by applicable law to retain some or all of the Customer Data, or to Customer Data it has archived on back-up systems (e.g., in the form of audit logs), which Customer Data Gong shall securely isolate and protect from any further Processing, except to the extent required by applicable law.

 11. DISPUTE RESOLUTION